Explore Our Garden Wildlife Blog

 Grey squirrels live in mixed woodland, parks and hedgerows.
 They are common in towns and gardens.

 Grey squirrels feed on a wide variety of nuts, seeds, berries, bark and sap.
 They are also opportunist robbers of birds eggs and young.
+We have a great range of the best nuts for squirrels to help attract them to your garden.

 Where to Feed